100cm Cotton Furoshiki - Keisuke Serizawa 6 Patterns

 Ogawa village : Ogawa village is Beautiful traditional city in Saitama prefecture.

-The word "wind" : It is a work of Keisuke Serizawa designed the Japanese word of "wind".
+The word "wind" : It is a work of Keisuke Serizawa representing the Japanese word of "wind".

-They are a fabulous, zero waste way of wrapping anything from produce and wine bottles to clothes & gifts.
+They are a fabulous, eco-friendly way of wrapping objects including and wine bottles, clothes & gifts.